MyAITree/myaitree.github.io/README.md

 is friendship, amity, or loving-kindness.
 It can also refer to a state of being friendly, a relationship between friends, or a feeling of goodwill.
 In some contexts, it is associated with the Buddhist concept of compassion.
 MyAITree is a consultancy that delivers.
 We resolve pain through innovative, Intelligent, and Software solutions that drive growth.

+## Purpose
+To become the world's fastest sustainable problem-solving company.

 ---